 B. There is a lot of magazines publishig articles on spacemodelling:

 American Sports Rocketry (USA), Modelar (Czech Republic ), TIM ( Slovenia ), etc.

-C. To ask qualified people the best is to use e-mail address list at the end of this reminder.
+C. To ask qualified people the best is to fill in our contact form.

 HAVE A GOOD TIME AND ENJOY FLYING SPACE MODELS!